Particular/docs.particular.net/servicecontrol/integration/index.md

 - [Recoverability](/nservicebus/recoverability) must be enabled to store information about message processing failures.
 - [Heartbeats](/monitoring/heartbeats/install-plugin.md), [custom checks](/monitoring/custom-checks/install-plugin.md), and [other plugins](/servicecontrol/plugins/) must be installed in endpoints.

-NOTE: All endpoints in a given environment must be configured to forward to the same audit, error, and ServiceControl plugin queues.
+NOTE: All endpoints in a given environment must be configured to send messages to the same ServiceControl plugin, audit, and error queues for ServiceControl to work.

 ## Event notifications

 ServiceControl detects important system events and publishes them as [integration events](/servicecontrol/contracts.md) to subscribed endpoints.

-## Transport Adapter

-The [ServiceControl Transport Adapter](/servicecontrol/transport-adapter/) decouples ServiceControl from the specifics of endpoint transport configuration to support scenarios where endpoints use physical routing features [not compatible with ServiceControl](/servicecontrol/transport-adapter/incompatible-features.md) or where endpoints use mixed transports or multiple instances of a message broker.